vimond/replay/docs/insert.md

 ```

-The following code excerpt illustrates how to apply the callback methods mentioned in this and the previous chapter.
+The following code excerpt illustrates how to apply the callback actions mentioned in this and the previous chapter.

 ```jsx
 <Replay